realizedmobile/cordova-Pinterest/README.md

 Example:
 	Pinterest.init("ClientID", successHandler, errorHandler);

 To check if a version of the Pinterest app is installed, use canPinWidthSDK().
-Currently, this feature only supports iOS, but for Android, Pinterest SDk will redirect users to the store if Pinterest is not available on their device.
+Currently, this feature only supports iOS, while on Android the Pinterest SDK will redirect users to the Google Play store if Pinterest is not available on their device.

 canPinWithSDK takes 2 arguments;